 The board will review this policy annually.
-The superintendent is responsible for notifying parents and families of this policy annually or within a reasonable time after it has been amended during the school year.
-The superintendent may develop an administrative process or procedures to implement this policy.
+The superintendent is responsible for notifying parents of this policy annually or within a reasonable time after it has been amended during the school year.
+It is the responsibility of the superintendent to develop administrative regulations regarding this policy

-Legal References: 20 U.S.C. § 66318 Cross References: 903.2 Co mmunity Resource Persons and V olunteers Approved 7/14/03 Reviewed 8/14/17 Revised LAMONI COMMUNI ГҮ SCHOOI L BOARD OF DIRECTORS
+Legal References: No Chi ild Left Behind, Title I, Sec.
+1118, P.L.
+107-1 10.
+(2002) Cross References: 903.2 Community Resource Persons and Voluntee ers Approved 7/14/03 Reviewed 6/11/12 Revised

 The board recognizes the importance of maintaining student records and preserving their confidentiality.
 Student records containing personally identifiable information are kept confidential at collection, storage, disclosure and destruction stages.
 The board secretary is the custodian of student records.
 Student records may be maintained in the central administration office or administrative office of the student's attendance center.
-Student is defined as an enrolled individual, PK-12 including children in school district sponsored child-care programs.